International Finance (Online) - MSc

 The aim of the module is to provide you with a critical understanding of the principles and practice of personal and institutional portfolio management.
 The characteristics of the main types of investment asset are critically analysed in the context of wider investment portfolios.

-This module allows you to apply the critical analysis and thinking skills that you acquired in the Analytical Skills module in a problem based learning approach to investigating a specific area of your finance studies and/or finance practice in which you have a particular interest.
+This module allows you to apply the critical analysis and thinking skills in a problem based learning approach to investigating a contemporary issue of your finance studies and/or finance practice in which you have a particular interest.
 The critical analysis and critical thinking skills required in the module characterise a master’s level (level 7) piece of work.

 This module aims to develop an understating Islamic Social Finance.
 This module is critical in establishing the overall parameters of Islamic Social finance.
 It seeks to provide a high level overview of the philosophy/ontology underpinning Islamic economics & finance and the key constituent elements such as legal principles, institutions and products.